 Need a PDF?

-Canes and walkers help people with pain, weakness, and balance problems walk more safely and comfortably.
-They also may help some people avoid falls.
-There are many different types of canes, walkers, and other assistive devices available, so it’s very important to
+Canes and walkers can help people with pain, weakness, and balance problems walk more safely and comfortably.
+They may also help some people avoid falling.
+There are many different types of canes, walkers, and other assistive devices available, so it’s very important to:

-- work with a healthcare provider (physical therapist, doctor, nurse) to choose the correct type of walking aid for you,
+- Work with a healthcare provider (physical therapist, health care provider, or nurse) to choose the correct type of walking aid for you

-- have the cane or walker sized so it fits you correctly, and
+- Make sure the cane or walker fits you correctly

-In most cases, canes and walkers are reimbursable through Medicare and other insurers.
+In most cases, canes and walkers can be reimbursable through Medicare and other insurers if certain health criteria are met.

 Which Cane or Walker Should I Choose?

-If you feel you need a cane or walker, talk to your healthcare provider to make sure you get the device that is best for you.
+Talk with your healthcare provider and make sure to share any struggle you might be having.
+This way, your provider can discuss your needs and make sure you get the device that is best for you.
 When deciding between a cane or walker, discuss the following points with your healthcare provider:

 Canes | Walkers | |